What Is Exemption Doubling in Bankruptcy Law?

 State-Only Exemptions and Doubling

 Not every state allows for doubling.
 If you live in a state that does not let you use the federal exemptions, its own bankruptcy exemption laws may not allow doubling.
 One such example is California.
 That may not always be a bad thing.
-For example, even without doubling, California's homestead exemption is more favorable than the federal scheme because you can exempt up to $125,000 in equity.
+For example, even without doubling, California's homestead exemption is more favorable than the federal scheme because you can exempt between $75,000 and $175,000 (the amount depends on whether you are single, married, disabled, or elderly).

 Some states allow you to double some exemptions, and not others.